Old fashioned peanut butter pie is made from scratch using creamy peanut butter, cream cheese, powdered sugar and heavy cream.

 Step 5: Fold the remaining whipped cream into the filling.

 Step 6: Pour the peanut butter pie filling into the prepared pie crust, smooth the top and sprinkle with chopped peanuts and sea salt.
-Chill for 3 hours.
+Chill for 3 hours or until set.

 - Cut Reese's peanut butter cups and/or snickers bars into large pieces and arrange on top of the pie.
 Drizzle with melted chocolate.